ska-telescope/ska-sdp-distributed-fourier-transform/src/algorithm_1d/README.md

 This directory (`algorithm_1d`) contains all the relevant code that we developed and worked on for the 1D version of the distributed FFT algorithm.
 This version was intended as an introduction to the algorithm and not as a final version of the code.

+The main function resides in fourier_transform_1d_dask.py.
+There are three versions that can be run:
+1. Serial
+2. Dask wit dask.array
+3. Dask with dask.delayed
+The version to be run can be specified by the dask_option argument.
+(See relevant tests.)

 In a future commit, we are going to remove this directory from main, and only keep the 2D and more general version of the code for simplicity and clarity.